 Now, when you go into an Android app with an interface that feels a little “small”, you can zoom in or out just like you do with a web page in your browser.
 Click ctrl and + to zoom in, making most, if not all, elements larger, or click ctrl and – to reverse the process.

-After enabling this feature and adjusting the zoom level in my Discord app for Android, here’s how it looks on my Chromebook:
+After enabling this feature and adjusting the zoom levels in Android for my Discord app, here’s how it looks on my Chromebook:

 Ideally, a way to control the font size independently of the interface would be a better solution.
 But for now, my four eyes are appreciating this method!